Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Child Performers Permit Information

-What constitutes a child performer?
+What is a child performer?

 Anyone under the age of 17 who performs as an actor, extra, musician, singer, dancer, entertainer, or a model promoting an idea or service.